 - More on Queen Charlotte

-- Revealed: the Queen's black ancestors
+- Revealed: the queen's Black ancestors

 The Times of London reports that a Portuguese descendent of Queen Charlotte confirmed Valdes' research into her heritage.
 (June 6, 1999)

-- Was this Britain's first black queen?
+- Was this Britain's first Black queen?

-"The suggestion that Queen Charlotte was black implies that her granddaughter (Queen Victoria) and her great-great-great-great-granddaughter (Queen Elizabeth II) had African forebears.
+"The suggestion that Queen Charlotte was Black implies that her granddaughter (Queen Victoria) and her great-great-great-great-granddaughter (Queen Elizabeth II) had African forebears.
 Perhaps, instead of just being a boring bunch of semi-inbred white stiffs, our royal family becomes much more interesting."
 (The Guardian, March 12, 2009)

-however, can be found in the poem penned to her on the occasion of her wedding to George III and the coronation celebration that followed a fortnight later.
+Perhaps the most literary of these allusions to her African appearance, however, can be found in the poem penned to her on the occasion of her wedding to George III and the coronation celebration that followed a fortnight later.

 Descended from the warlike Vandal race,